andrey-09/my_study_habits/README.md

 # My study Habits Project
-In this project I analyzed my logged studied hours in the fifth semester.
-I performed initial analysis and visualisations.
+In my fifth semester I logged weekly every hour of studying in an Excel spreadsheet.
+In this project I want analyze this data=) I performed initial analysis and visualisations.

 ## The ***questions*** that I want to answer with my project:
 1) How was my time distributed?
 Was it different for different subjects?
 What did I do hourlywise to get good grades?
 Does cramming help?